yethihahtwe/PHP-MySQL-Training/modules/02-database-foundations/02-database-structures.md

 > The difference between FLOAT and DECIMAL is that DECIMAL stores exact values (ideal for financial data where precision is important), while FLOAT stores approximate values and is more efficient for scientific calculations where absolute precision is less important.

-> CHAR has fixed length and is faster for short strings of consistent size, VARCHAR allows variable length up to a maximum and saves space, while TEXT is for large variable-length content with no practical size limit but slower performance.
+> CHAR has fixed length and VARCHAR has variable length.
+TEXT has large variable-length content with no size limit.
+CHAR stores string values with fixed size, no more and no less.
+VARCHAR can store string values of variable length not exceeding the specified upper limit.
+VARCHAR saves more space than TEXT and since TEXT has no limit, it has slower performance.

 Choosing the right data type is important for **Data integrity**, **Storage efficiency** and **Query performance**.

-## Keys: The Foundation of Relationships
+## Keys

-Keys are special fields that uniquely identify records and establish relationships between tables.
+Keys serve as record id and take care of relationships between tables.

 ### Primary Keys

-A primary key uniquely identifies each record in a table:

-- No two rows can have the same primary key value
-- Primary keys cannot contain NULL values
-- A table can have only one primary key (though it can consist of multiple columns)
+A primary key is an id of a record.No two rows can have the same primary key value.
+Primary keys cannot contain NULL values.
+Like a country has only one national idenfication system for its own nationals, a table can have only one primary key column (though it can consist of multiple columns).
-- Common primary keys include IDs or codes

 Example:
 ```sql